cmotc/vaLAIR/README.md

     server.
   * I'm sure that there's more but I'll have to come to that.
   * Make More Art! digitalAndy is making this alot easier.
-  * Add a few features to digitalAndy: Trianges.
+  * Add a few features to digitalAndy: Triangles.
 Adjustable Sizes.
 Final images Trimmed to minimum rectangular sizes so I can eliminate the static hitboxes.
     - Can work-around many shortcomings of digitalAndy with imageMagick.
 Maybe it should become part of a toolchain for procedural pixel art.